kristophM/robot-forest-static/content/tutorials/python/syntax_and_idioms.md

 are delineated using indentation, rather than curly braces (C++, Java, C#, Javascript) or do/end (Ruby).

-* **Preference for snake case:** Variable and function names with multiple words prefer "snake casing" (similar to Ruby), compared to the "camel casing" found in most other languages (Javascript, C++, Java).
+* **Preference for snake case or no case:** Variable and function names with multiple words prefer "snake casing" (similar to Ruby) or words being all fused together without spaces, compared to the "camel casing" found in most other languages (Javascript, C++, Java).
 Classes should be in Pascal Case, and constants should be in upper snake case.

 * **No semicolons needed:** End of line statements do NOT need to be terminated by colons.
 If you want to have multiple statements on the same line however, you